Frank-Proulx/w8_anagrams/README.md

 #### By Frank Proulx

-#### This is a program that allows the user to enter two words or phrases and returns a string indicating the result.
+#### This is a program that allows the user to check for anagrams and antigrams by entering two words or phrases, it then returns a string indicating the result.

 ## Technologies Used